 Prior to the 2015 Obergefell v.
-Hodges decision, each state in the United States could enact its own definition of marriage and effectively exclude marriages between same-sex individuals, such as the Ohio statute at issue in Obergefell.
-Prior to this decision, same sex marriage and divorce was a patchwork from state to state: while some states enacted full marriage equality in all respects, a range of complications could exist in any other state, from complete ban to varying degrees of semantics and privileges.
-Since Obergefell found these bans against same-sex marriage unconstitutional, each state now is required to recognize a same sex marriage, even one enacted in another state.
+Hodges decision, the definition of marriage varied between each state in the United States.
+States could effectively exclude marriages between same-sex individuals, such as the Ohio statute at issue in Obergefell.
+Prior to this decision, same-sex marriage and divorce was a patchwork from state to state.
+While some states enacted full marriage equality in all respects, a range of complications could exist in other states.
+In some states, there was even a complete ban to varying degrees of semantics and privileges.
+Since Obergefell found these bans against same-sex marriage unconstitutional, each state is now required to recognize same-sex marriage, even one enacted in another state.

 A major obstacle to divorce prior to Obergefell was subject matter jurisdiction, or the ability of a court to render decisions on a given subject.
-This is important because before a court can issue a divorce, it has to first agree that there is a marriage or other legally recognized relationship, and then it has to find that it has the authority to end that relationship.
-Subject matter jurisdiction is therefore the critical question to whether a same-sex relationship will be afforded the same divorce protections as an opposite-sex marriage because without it, there is simply no way to obtain the protections of a state’s family law statutory scheme.
+This is important because before a court can issue a divorce, it has to first agree that there is a marriage or other legally recognized relationship.
+Thereafter, the court has to find that it has the authority to end that relationship.
+Subject matter jurisdiction is, therefore, the critical question to whether a same-sex relationship will be afforded the same divorce protections as an opposite-sex marriage.
+Without this recognition, there is simply no way to obtain the protections of a state’s family law statutory scheme.

 Prior to Obergefell, there were, for all intents and purposes, three rough categories of same-sex divorces:

-The first type is a couple who married in the same state where they live, and the result is the same for that couple regardless of whether or not they are in a state that recognizes same-sex marriages.
-If the state recognizes same-sex unions, the state necessarily would build subject matter jurisdiction for the dissolution into the statutory scheme providing for the union, and the state would find subject matter jurisdiction of the dissolution.
-Similarly, if the state did not recognize same sex unions, the couple’s relationship within that state would never be officially recognized and there would be nothing to dissolve.
+The first of these categories is a couple who marries in the same state where they live and the result is the same for that couple regardless of whether they are in a state that recognizes same-sex marriages.
+If the state recognizes same-sex unions, the state would need to build subject matter jurisdiction for the dissolution into the lawful scheme providing for the union.
+Similarly, if the state did not recognize same-sex unions, the couple’s relationship within that state would never be officially recognized and there would be nothing to dissolve.

 The second type of relationship is one in which the couple marries in a state that recognizes same-sex marriages and files for dissolution in a state that provides subject matter jurisdiction to that type of relationship.
 Once again, this is not a problem for the couple because the state would find that it has subject matter jurisdiction to dissolve their union.

-The last category, and most problematic, is one in which a couple marries in a state that recognizes same sex marriages, but then attempts to dissolve the marriage in a state that does not recognize same sex marriages and does not find subject matter jurisdiction to dissolve the marriage.
+The last category is the most problematic.
+A couple will run into problems when they marry in a state that recognizes same-sex marriages but attempts a same-sex divorce in a state that does not recognize same-sex marriages.
+When the couple makes this decision, they do not find subject matter jurisdiction to dissolve the marriage.

-There is a legal and an ethical reason against that argument.
+There is a legal and ethical reason against that argument.

 The legal reason is that upon the issuance of the Obergefell decision, same-sex marriage bans were found unconstitutional, and the decision likely applies retroactively.
-This means that although at the time of formation of long term same-sex relationships, they were technically “illegal,” the Supreme Court has gone back and invalidated laws against them retroactively, rendering the ongoing relationships valid and permitting the standard common law marriage arguments and evidence to support a lengthier marriage.
+This means that although at the time of formation of long term same-sex relationships, they were technically “illegal”.
+The Supreme Court has gone back and invalidated laws against these relationships, retroactively.
+This rendered the ongoing relationships valid and permitted the standard common law marriage arguments and evidence to support a lengthier marriage.
 In situations where the couple had a commitment ceremony prior to legalization, this provides a clear point at which the marriage began.
 If the couple lived as a married couple under what we would now consider common law, this also may provide a clear beginning.
-A challenging situation, and one which is likely a matter of first impression, is whether a couple who lived as spouses until legalization and subsequently obtained a certificate marriage, should look back prior to the date of the certificate marriage, given that the couple might have married if they had been legally allowed to.
+A challenging situation is whether a couple who lived as spouses until legalization and subsequently obtained a certificate marriage should look back prior to the date of the certificate marriage.
+Given that the couple might have married if they had been legally allowed to, this could be important.

-To segue to the ethical reason against the argument for a short marriage, the ruthless ex who just wants his husband to go away might argue that the years they spent living as a same-sex married couple are irrelevant and the only date that matters is the date of the certificate marriage, just after Obergefell.
+To segue to the ethical reason against the argument for a short marriage, the ruthless ex who just wants his husband to go away might argue that the years they spent living as a same-sex married couple is irrelevant.
+Thus arguing that the only date that matters is the date of the certificate marriage, just after Obergefell.
 While attorneys have an obligation to do what’s best for our clients, this argument essentially invalidates countless relationships that were only informal by necessity.

 As more time passes, legal concepts related to same-sex dissolution will become clearer.
-Subject matter jurisdiction was formerly an obstacle to same sex dissolution of marriage across state lines, but today the issue has been resolved, at least in the State of Colorado, by a simple statutory fix.
-As various issues arise and work their way through the court systems, questions on how to determine the length of a same-sex marriage after legalization will undoubtedly work themselves out and become clearer.
-It is imperative, then, that attorneys involved remain sensitive to same-sex marriage issues and pursue their clients’ issues while remaining mindful of the effect each ruling will have on the legal landscape as a whole.
+Subject matter jurisdiction was formerly an obstacle to the same-sex dissolution of marriage across state lines, but today the issue has been resolved.
+The State of Colorado, by a simple statutory fix, is now advocating for such relationships.
+As various issues arise and work their way through the court systems, questions on how to determine the length of same-sex marriage after legalization will undoubtedly work themselves out and become clearer.
+It is imperative that attorneys involved remain sensitive to same-sex marriage issues and pursue their clients’ issues while remaining mindful of the effect each ruling will have on the legal landscape as a whole, including same-sex divorce.